-SPHA conducted the Member experience survey from February 2022 through May 2022.
-For the CAHPS® Adult section of this report, a random sample of 1,823 cases was drawn from IEHP Members 18 years of age or older as of December 31, 2021, who were continuously enrolled in IEHP for the last six months as of December 31, 2021.

-For Overall Ratings scores: Rating of Personal Doctor rates at the 10th percentile.
-For Rating of Specialists at 90th percentile, Rating of Health Care at 66th percentile, and Rating of Health Plan at 66th percentile.
+Press Ganey conducted the Member experience survey from February 2023 through May 2023.
+For the CAHPS Adult section of this report, a random sample of 1,823 cases was drawn from IEHP Members 18 years of age or older as of December 31, 2022, who were continuously enrolled with IEHP for the last six months as of December 31, 2022.
+For Overall Ratings scores: Rating of Personal Doctor rates at the 63rd percentile.
+For Rating of Specialists at N/A, Rating of Health Care at 55th percentile, and Rating of Health Plan at 67th percentile.

-The highest-ranking composite is the 'Customer Service' composite at 25th percentile, while the lowest ranking composites are the 'How well Doctors Communicate', the 'Getting Needed Care' and the 'Getting Care Quickly' at the 10th percentile.
+The highest-ranking composite is the 'Customer Service' composite at 90th percentile, while the lowest ranking composites are the 'How well Doctors Communicate' composite at the 25th percentile, the 'Getting Needed Care' and the 'Coordination of Care' at the 25th percentile.
+The minimum sample size of 100 or greater was not met for both the 'Getting Needed Care' and 'Getting Care Quickly' measures which prevented a score for both measures.

 Provider Experience: Annually, IEHP conducts the 'Provider Satisfaction' survey.
 The annual survey assesses the satisfaction experienced by IEHP's network of PCPs, Specialists, and Behavioral Health Providers.
 Information obtained from the survey allows IEHP to measure how well Providers' expectations and needs are being met.
-The study examines Provider experience in the following areas: Overall Satisfaction, All Other Plans (Comparative Rating), Finance Issues, Utilization and Quality Management Network, Coordination of Care, Pharmacy, Health Plan Call Center Service Staff, and Provider Relations.
-The results for 2022 reveal that IEHP scored at the 99th percentile for overall satisfaction when compared to the SPH Analytics Medicaid Book of

-Business.
-(The Book of Business consists of data from 86 plans representing 16,398 respondents in Primary Care, Specialty, and Behavioral Health areas.)
+The study examines Provider experience in the following areas: Overall Satisfaction, All Other Plans (Comparative Rating), Finance Issues, Utilization and Quality Management Network, Coordination of Care, Pharmacy, Health Plan Call Center Service Staff, Provider Relations, and California Timely Access.
+The results for 2023 reveal that IEHP scored at the 100th percentile for overall satisfaction when compared to the SPH Analytics Medicaid Book of Business.
+(The Book of Business consists of data from 104 plans representing 19,251 respondents in Primary Care, Specialty, and Behavioral Health areas.)
 Additionally, 98.2% of Providers would recommend IEHP to other Physician Practices.
-The results for all other composites are as follows: Pharmacy Composite: 99th percentile, UM and QM Composite: 98th percentile, Finance Issues: 98th percentile, Call Center Service Staff Composite: 99th percentile, Network/Coordination of Care Composite: 96th percentile, Provider Relations Composite: 88th percentile.
+The results for all other composites are as follows: Pharmacy Composite: 100th percentile, UM and QM Composite: 100th percentile, Finance Issues: 100th percentile, Call Center Service Staff Composite: 100th percentile, Network/Coordination of Care Composite: 96th percentile, Provider Relations Composite: 96th percentile.